HOLIDAY IN THE SUN

 “Oh..”
 This probably explains it, Kate thought to herself.

 “Did you need something, Mrs…?” asked the Egyptian woman.

 “Loewe.
 Actually, me and my fiancé, we have just arrived.
-I wanted to check us in, so we could take our baggage in our room…”
+I wanted to check us in so we could take our baggage to our room…”

 “Of course, Mrs. Lewe!
 We’ve been expecting you.”

 “Sorry to correct you, but it’s pronounced Loewe,” Kate corrected the woman.
 She couldn’t understand what was so hard about her surname.

 “Please, forgive me, Mrs. Loewe.
 I’m new here and I’ve never worked as a receptionist.
 I’ll have to get to know with all the exotic surnames,” she smiled at Kate.